Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 - easy to access (Kahneman and Tversky, 1977).

 Sometimes when we encounter a challenging situation with negative valence, cortisol levels increase, blocking hippocampi in favor of amygdalae, which triggers fight-flight behavior (Goleman, 2006).
-IF intentional prospection do not kick in, that's when we abandoned reasoning – talking without winning – in favor of argumentation – talk to win – and polemics – verbal war and guilt by association.
+If intentional prospection does not kick in, that's when we abandoned reasoning – talking without winning – in favor of argumentation – talk to win – and polemics – verbal war and guilt by association.

-There are at least two ways to improve your prospective thinking:
+Besides, early upbringing, there's at least two ways to improve your executive functioning/prospective thinking:

 - Eat real food.
 3.6 million years before the present, our ancestors added animal fat (bone marrow) to their diet (Mann, 2018; McPherron et al. 2010; Thompson et al. 2019).
 That started a reduction of their gut and an expansion of their brains – from the occipital lobe and forward (Aiello och Dunbar, 1993; Aiello och Wheeler, ; 1995; Hublin et al. 2014; Ponzter et al 2016).
 After our genus was established, they added meat to their diet Kimbel och Villmoare, 2016; Pobiner, 2016; Villmoare, 2018; Villmoare et al. 2015).
 A plethora of studies show that animal source food, meat and fat, is crucial for children's physical and mental development (Adesogan et al. 2020; Allen, 2003; Balehegn et al. 2019, 2023), as well as to sustain adults physical and mental health (Calabrese et al 2024; Dobersek et al. 2023, 2024; Ede, 2019, 2022, 2024; Itkonen et al. 2020; Margara-Escudero et al. 2022; Pan et al. 2024; Tong et al. 2020; Ylilauri et al. 2019).

 - Leadership.
-According to me and other researchers, the solution is a leadership style which influences work climate – an intervening variable between the leader and the organization (Ekvall, 1996; Ekvall och Ekvall och Ryhammar, 1998, 1999; Österberg, 2012).
+According to me and other researchers, a leadership style which which focus assigning goals and decentralization of decision making about about strategies, will influence organizational performance, learning, and creativity (Ekvall, 1996; Ekvall och Ekvall och Ryhammar, 1998, 1999; Österberg, 2012).

 Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.